ProvableHQ/leo/documentation/cli/deploy.md

 When run inside a [workspace](../guides/workspaces.md):

 - **From workspace root:** Builds and deploys all members in dependency order.
-Programs shared between members (e.g. a dependency that appears in multiple members) are deployed only once.
+Programs shared between members (for example a dependency that appears in multiple members) are deployed only once.
 - **From a member directory:** Deploys only that member.
 - **With `--package <NAME>`:** Deploys only the specified member.